-* UPDATE ON PRICING: In the United States, the watch will be offered at MSRP of $9600, which seems rather steep given a relatively simple, mass-produced mechanism that it is powered by, but is basically in the same ballpark with other Corum watches with similar specs.
+* UPDATE ON PRICING: In the United States, the Tides 48 will be offered at an MSRP of $9600, which is steep given a relatively simple, mass-produced mechanism that it is powered by, but is basically the same ballpark with other Corum watches with similar specs.

 Price: $9600 (MSRP)

 Movement: Caliber Corum CO 277, based on ETA 2892-A2, “Tide” module by Dubois-Depraz, 21 jewels, 28,800 vph, Swiss Made

 Functions: Hours, minutes, seconds, date, an indication of tides